chemicstry/linux-rtic/README.md

 ## How it Works

 This implementation of RTIC is based on `std::thread` by spawning a thread for each task priority group.
-Threads are initialized with `SCHED_FIFO` (requires PRREMPT-RT kernel patch) real-time priority.
+Threads are initialized with `SCHED_FIFO` (requires PRREMPT-RT kernel patch) real-time policy.
+Task priorities correspond 1:1 to Linux priorities and usually have a range of 1-99.

 ### Scheduling